-The Mara Conservancy is a not-for-profit organisation made up of concerned, conservation minded individuals.
-The Board of Directors is made up of members representing the central and local government, the Maasai people, and others providing relevant technical skills, particularly in the areas of Protected Area Management, Ecology and Wildlife Management, and Financial Management and Tourism.
+Mara Conservancy is a Kenyan not-for-profit organisation comprised of concerned, conservation minded individuals.
+The Board of Directors represent central and local government, the Maasai community, and others with relevant technical skills in the areas of tourism and the management of protected areas, ecology and wildlife, and finance and administration.

-The mandate of the Mara Conservancy is provided by a ten-year management agreement between the Mara Conservancy and the County Council of Trans Mara.
-The agreement mandates the Mara Conservancy to undertake all aspects of protected area management including: revenue collection and distribution, security, tourism development and management, infrastructure maintenance and development (all new projects require an Environmental Impact Assessment (EIA) and approval by a joint committee comprising members of the Conservancy and County Council).
+The ten-year Management Agreement between the Mara Conservancy and the Trans Mara County Council mandates that Mara Conservancy undertakes all aspects of protected area management including: revenue collection and distribution, security, tourism development and management, and infrastructure maintenance and development.
+All new projects require an Environmental Impact Assessment (EIA) and approval by a joint committee comprising members of the Conservancy and County Council.

 The Board of Directors has appointed KAPS as an independent, professional revenue collection agency.
-KAPS are responsible for the day to day task of revenue collection and was selected by Deloitte for this on the basis of its experience of revenue collection procedures in other areas of Kenya.
-KAPS is paid 9% of the gross receipts as commission.
+KAPS are responsible for the day-to-day task of revenue collection and was selected by Deloitte on the basis of their experience of revenue collection procedures in other areas of Kenya.

-The Directors of the Mara Conservancy are responsible for ensuring that revenue is distributed strictly as per the terms and provisions of the Management Agreement with the Trans-Mara County Council.
+The Directors of Mara Conservancy are responsible for ensuring that revenue is distributed strictly as per the terms and provisions of the Management Agreement.
 Revenue peaks during the high tourist season from June to September and falls dramatically in the low season from February to May.

 HOW PARK FEES ARE DISTRIBUTED